Keep Our Air Clean

-- Host meeting via teleconference, and ask your employer about working from home.
+- Host meetings via teleconference, and ask your employer about working from home.

 - Work a compressed week.
 Move from five 8-hour days to four 10-hour days.

-- Replace dirty air filters that will cause your engine to work harder and interferes with your vehicle’s acceleration.
+- Replace dirty air filters that will cause your engine to work harder and interfere with your vehicle’s acceleration.